Cabinet of Htin Kyaw

-The cabinet of Htin Kyaw (ဦးထင်ကျော်အစိုးရ), co-headed by President Htin Kyaw and State Counsellor Aung San Suu Kyi, is the former government of Myanmar which took office from 30 March 2016 to 30 March 2018 after the 2015 general election.
+The cabinet of U Htin Kyaw (ဦးထင်ကျော်အစိုးရ) (officially Union Government of the Republic of the Union of Myanmar), co-headed by President Htin Kyaw and State Counsellor Aung San Suu Kyi, is the former government of Myanmar which took office from 30 March 2016 to 30 March 2018 after the 2015 general election.
 This election saw the opposition National League for Democracy (NLD) win a majority in both chambers of parliament.

 Overview

 NLD chairperson Aung San Suu Kyi had vowed to rule 'above' the President.
 The constitution barred her from the presidency, because her husband Michael Aris and her two children hold British nationality.

 Under the constitution, three ministers – of border affairs, defence and home affairs – are appointed directly by the National Defence and Security Council.
 The remaining 15 ministers were appointed by Htin Kyaw and included a majority from the NLD, but also two members of the former ruling party, the Union Solidarity and Development Party (USDP) and a number of independents.

 On 24 November 2017, two new ministries, Ministry of International Cooperation and Ministry of the Office of the Union Government were created.